 “We’re proud to announce that we are now offering free Yoga classes with your membership.
 Classes will begin January 1, 2014, and take place every Monday at 8:30am.”

 This announcement could be improved by reminding customers of other products, upselling additional services, or just thanking the customer for their continued support.
 But the important part of the message is that it clearly relays what has changed and demonstrates it’s value.
 Why would a gym naturally do this?
 Because it thinks of it’s subscribers as customers, and wants to keep their business.
-In our software example shown above, we are doing a similar thing, introducing new features.
+In our Software Guides shown above, we are doing a similar thing, introducing new features.
 But, we are introducing the new features not as a new valuable service or product addition, but as a technical task that must be performed in order to receive the benefits.
 What if we instead thought about this in the context of value instead of the technical details?
 Our update message could be rephrased to sound more like this:

 “We’re proud to announce that Acme Analytics now supports multiple users.
 The update is available immediately and can be installed by clicking here.”